soumyadip1997/qepsilon/README.md

            unzip <CASP_FILE> -d Q-epsilon/

-where <CASP_FILE> represents the downloaded CASP decoy files
+where <CASP_FILE> represents the downloaded CASP zip files
-# Decoy features

-First make a new folder by the name "Features" inside Q-epsilon
+Then we make a new folder by the name "Features" inside Q-epsilon

            mkdir Features

-Feature extraction can be done either from

-**Scratch**

-Or

-Features can be **downloaded** from the website provided.

-## Extracting from scratch

 Make sub directories under Features-